RakhithJK/libretro-Lakka-LibreELEC-wiki/FAQ.md

 ### How do I overclock Raspberry Pi CPU?

-Plug your SD card into your computer, in the System partition (FAT32) you will find a config.txt file where you can uncomment some lines to enable overclocking.
+Plug your SD card into your computer, in the System partition (FAT32) you will find a `config.txt` file where you can uncomment some lines to enable overclocking.

 **Please note**: While overclocking _may_ give you better performance, it is done at your own risk and Lakka is not responsible for any damage you do to your RPi/boards.

 ### I use Raspberry Pi on a TV connected by HDMI, and get no audio.

 This can happen on some TVs.
-Mount your SD card and check that *hdmi_drive=2* is in distroconfig.txt and uncommented.
+Mount your SD card and check that `hdmi_drive=2` is in `config.txt` and uncommented.
 This will force the sound to be sent over HDMI no matter what the TV says.

 ### I use Raspberry Pi with an HDMI to DVI adapter, why does it not boot?

-Mount your SD card and remove or comment *hdmi_drive=2* in distroconfig.txt.
+Mount your SD card and remove or comment `hdmi_drive=2` in `config.txt`.

 ### When I Use Raspberry Pi on some particular TV, everything is slow, why?

 In Settings -> Video Settings, disable VSync.

-Or manually set *vsync = "false"* in /storage/.config/retroarch/retroarch.cfg
+Or manually set `vsync = "false"` in `/storage/.config/retroarch/retroarch.cfg`

 ### How do I develop games for Lakka?